-4.2.
-Stationary External Combustion Units
+4.2 Stationary External Combustion Units

-4.2.1 General: The stationary combustion sources associated with the Orcutt Hill Steam Generators consist of a 23 MMBtu/hr field gas fired steam generator.
+- 4.2.1 General: The stationary combustion sources associated with this lease consist of one 23 MMBtu/hr steam generator.
 The steam generator is used to thermally enhance oil production at two idle wells and one producing well on the Dome and Newlove leases.
 The steam generator may be operated on any lease within the Orcutt Hill stationary source (SSID 2667).
-The steam generator is fired on PUC quality gas fuel.

-- 4.2.2 Emission Factors: The emission factors for the 23 MMBtu/hr Smithmoon Steel steam generator are shown in Table 5.1-2.
+The steam generator is fired on natural gas fuel. - 4.2.2 Emission Factors: The emission factors for the 23 MMBtu/hr Smithmoon Steel steam generator are shown in Table 5.1-2.
 The NOx, CO, and ROC emission factors are based on burner manufacturer guarantees for the North American Mfg Co.
-Model 4211-LE Low-NO_x burner equipped with FGR which meets the Rule 342 requirements for NOx and CO.
-The PM/PM10/ PM{2.5} emission factors are based on EPA AP-42.
-The SO_x emission factor is based on mass balance using a total sulfur content of 23 ppmv for natural gas.
-This sulfur content was approved by the District for use on the Diatomite Project based on sulfur analysis results of Southern California Gas Company utility grade natural gas. - 4.2.3 Emission Controls: The emission controls for the steam generator includes the use of a North American Low-NO_x burner and Exhaust-Gas Recirculation.
+Model 4211-LE Low-NOx burner equipped with FGR which meets the Rule 342 requirements for NOx and CO.
+The PM/PM10/ PM2.5 emission factors are based on EPA AP-42.
+The SOx emission factor is based on mass balance using a total sulfur content of 23 ppmv for natural gas.
+This sulfur content was approved by the District for use on the Diatomite Project based on sulfur analysis results of Southern California Gas Company utility grade natural gas. - 4.2.3 Emission Controls: The emission controls for the steam generator includes the use of a North American Low-NOx burner and Exhaust-Gas Recirculation.
 The FGR system is installed external to the burner on the steam generator.
 The combustion air and the flue gas enter the burner at the discharge of the blower.

-4.3.
-Fugitive Hydrocarbon Sources
+4.3 Fugitive Hydrocarbon Sources